dot-layer/blog/content/blog/2018-09-01-grammar-of-graphics.md

 <p class="caption">It's difficult to conclude something from non-summarized data</p>
 </div>

-compared to the [figure](#fig:bloxplot2), where we can easily extract the median, the quartiles and so on ...
+compared to the [figure below](#fig:bloxplot2), where we can easily extract the median, the quartiles and so on...

 ```r